thatsKevinJain/quiddity-agent/README.md

 - `QUIDDITY_URL`
 	- This is the base url of the quiddity server.
-  - To check out how to setup the server, to go this link [GitHub](https://github.com/thatsKevinJain/quiddity)
+  - To check out how to setup the server, to go this repo [GitHub](https://github.com/thatsKevinJain/quiddity)

 - `POLLING_INTERVAL`
-	- If the queue is empty and there are no messages left, the agent will poll for new messages at a set interval.
+	- If the queue is empty and there are no messages left, the agent will poll for new messages at a fixed interval.
 	- Developers can modify this __*polling time*__ to suit their requirements.

 ---